robots4life/contactly-saas/README.md

 ["INFO" - 5:15:35 PM] Using config file at '/.../modern-saas/.prettierrc'
 ```

-Now, when I do `pnpm install prettier-plugin-tailwindcss` it complains about a version mismtach to `prettier`.
+Now, when I do `pnpm install prettier-plugin-tailwindcss` it complains about a version mismatch to `prettier`.

 When I remove `prettier-plugin-tailwindcss` from `.prettierrc` like so, it works.